Family Educational Rights and Privacy Act (FERPA) Notice

 - A playbill, showing your student’s role in a drama production;

 Directory information, which is information that is generally not considered harmful or an invasion of privacy if released, can also be disclosed to outside organizations without a parent’s prior written consent.
 Outside organizations include, but are not limited to, companies that manufacture class rings or publish yearbooks.
 In addition, two federal laws require local educational agencies (LEAs) receiving assistance under the Elementary and Secondary Education Act of 1965, as amended (ESEA) to provide military recruiters, upon request, with the following information – names, addresses and telephone listings – unless parents have advised the LEA that they do not want their student’s information disclosed without their prior written consent.

-If you do not want DPSCD to disclose any or all of the types of information designated below as directory information from your child’s education records without your prior written consent, you must give written notification to the school that your child or the eligible student is enrolled in and to the Deputy Superintendent’s Office no later than September 30th of each school year.
-DPSCD has designated the following information as directory information:
+If you do not want DPSCD to disclose any or all of the types of information designated below as directory information from your child’s education records without your prior written consent, you must use the opt out information, available on the Directory Information page of our website.

 Parents or eligible students have the right to file a complaint with the U.S. Department of Education concerning alleged failures by DPSCD to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA can be found below:

 400 Maryland Avenue, SW